 Use the following steps when polishing stainless steel surfaces:

 It is important that no vinegar stays in the grooves, as it can cause the steel to fade after some time.
-It is recommended to use a soft cloth instead of paper towels, as they will not leave any fibres behind.
+Use a soft cloth instead of paper towels — they won’t leave fibres behind.

 2. Using Specialised Cleaners

-There are specialized cleaners in the market for achieving optimal results with your Stainless Steel Kitchens polishing needs.
-It is recommended to choose a non-wax-based polish with abrasive properties.
-Next, you should consider whether you need a water-based or oil-based cleaner.
+There are specialised cleaners available for achieving optimal results with your stainless steel polishing needs.
+Choose a non-wax-based polish with mild abrasive properties, then decide whether you need a water-based or oil-based cleaner.

 Water-Based Cleaners

-These cleaners are less toxic and environment-friendly, but they are not good at removing fingerprints or smudges.
+These cleaners are less toxic and environmentally friendly, but they are not ideal at removing fingerprints or smudges.

 Oil-Based Cleaners

-• Use a dry microfiber cloth to wipe the surface in the direction of the grain
+- Use a dry microfibre cloth to wipe the surface in the direction of the grain

 3. Using Olive Oil

-It is recommended to keep wiping the surface until it no longer feels oily.
-You may also use baby oil or liquid paraffin for the purpose.
+Keep wiping until the surface no longer feels oily.
+You may also use baby oil or liquid paraffin for the same purpose.

 How Often Should You Polish Stainless Steel?